 There are many reasons why you may not be getting pregnant.
 One of these reasons could have to do with the quality of the male partner’s sperm.
 If this is the case, we have many options available to help you and your partner create the family you want.
 Please call us to discuss your options.

 Surgical Sperm Retrieval

 PREG does NOT perform this procedure.
 A urologist would perform a vasectomy reversal.
-Before vasectomy reversal is performed, evaluation of the female partner's reproductive potential is recommended.
-The alternative to vasectomy reversal - epididymal or testicular sperm aspiration or extraction and IVF with ICSI- should be presented and discussed.
-The prognosis for success after vasectomy reversal declines progressively as the interval between vasectomy and its reversal increases with significantly lower pregnancy rates when reversal was performed 10-15 or more years after vasectomy.
+Before vasectomy reversal is performed, evaluation of the female partner’s reproductive potential is recommended.
+The alternative to vasectomy reversal – epididymal or testicular sperm aspiration or extraction and IVF with ICSI- should be presented and discussed.
+The prognosis for success after vasectomy reversal declines progressively as the interval between vasectomy and its reversal increases.
+There are significantly lower pregnancy rates when the reversal was performed 10-15 or more years after vasectomy.
 The inverse relationship between success rates and the interval of obstruction may reflect progressive testicular damage.
 The age of the female partner has important prognostic value with women older than 37 having a progressive decline in fertility and IVF may be the better option.
 Other female factors such as tubal disease, anovulation, diminished ovarian reserve, or endometriosis may make IVF with ICSI the more preferred route to achieve a successful pregnancy.

 Evaluation of the Azoospermic Male

 Azoospermia is when no spermatozoa (or sperm) is seen on one semen analysis.
 This is even after centrifugation of the semen sample in an attempt to concentrate the sperm, if present, in very low numbers (oligospermia).
 Azoospermia occurs in approximately 1% among all men and 10-15% among infertile men.